 Go to Control Panel -> Regional and Language Option -> Keyboards and Languages -> press Change Keyboards.

 The following dialog box will appear,

-Note: Language bar will be displayed either on taskbar or Desktop only if you have selected more than one language as input language.
+Note: Language bar will be displayed either on taskbar or Desktop if you have selected more than one language as input language only.

 Make sure that your second language is listed in the input language list.
 If not, you can add it by clicking Add button.

-Still if language bar is missing in Vista or Windows 7 even after more than one languages are listed; go to ‘Language Bar’ option to verify few settings.
+Still, if the language bar is missing in Windows 7 even after more than one languages are listed; go to ‘Language Bar’ option to verify few settings.